PDillis/pdillis.github.io/_posts/2019-07-17-UnsupervisingArt.markdown

         i+=1
 ```

-We will then end up with 7 different folders, each containing all the different These are the final results:
+We will then end up with 7 different folders, each containing *similar* generated huipils (to the algorithm's criteria).
+Afterwards, I decided to arrange the images of each folder/label in canvases of $11\times11$ inches, particularly since they were commissioned by my brother.
+These are the final results, with the names indicating the label of the image (if there were too many images and they didn't fit, I separated into two):

 {% include slider.html selector="slider2" %}